tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

    - If the framework uses aggregation of distinct values for `Single Record` Tests, ensure that the `Response` for each distinct value is correctly associated with all records that contain that value to pass down a processing pipeline or to return in the final `Data Quality Report`.

 1. **Serialize and report results**
-   - Record or transmit results as part of a `Data Quality Report` (or as `bdqffdq:Assertion` instances in RDF), in any serialization that fits the implementation environment.
+   - Record or transmit results as part of a `Data Quality Report` (or as `bdqffdq:Response` instances in RDF), in any serialization that fits the implementation environment.
    - When non-default `Parameter`(s) are used, ensure the report can communicate which `Argument` value(s) were applied (for both human and machine consumers), consistent with the guidance in this standard.

 ## 7 Presentation of Results (normative)